nborsato/petitRADTRANS/docs/content/installation.rst

 Prerequisites
 _____________

-- A working Python installation, including the numpy package.
+- A working Python installation, including the numpy, glob, and h5py package.
 - A Fortran compiler (e.g. “gfortran”)